-9.21.3 macOS: Starting the Autostart Service With launchd
+9.21.3 Mac OS X: Starting the Autostart Service With launchd

-Oracle VM VirtualBox On macOS, launchd is used to the start a11tostart service.
-An example configuration file can he found in /Applications/VirtualBox.app/Contents/MacOS/org.virtualbox.vboxautostart.plist.
+OS Χ, launchd is On Mac used the Oracle VM VirtualBox to start autostart service.
+An example configuration file can be found /Applications/VirtualBox.app/Contents/MacOS/org.virtualbox.vboxautostart.plist.
 To enable the service copy the file to /Library/LaunchDaemons and change the Disabled key from true to false.
-Furthermore replace the second parameter to an existing configuration file which has the same format as on Linux, see chapter 9.21.1, Linux: Starting the Autostart Service With init, page 368.
+Furthermore replace the second parameter to an existing configuration file which has the same format as on Linux, see chapter 9.21.1, Linux: Starting the Autostart Service With init, page 346.